How will I benefit?

 What type of modules are they?

-All of the programmes on offer by the Atlantic University Alliance are industry-focused, offering practical, up-to-date knowledge in the areas of Science and Technology, Product and Process Innovation and Technology Commercialisation.
+All of the programmes on offer are industry-focused, offering practical, up-to-date knowledge in the areas of Science and Technology, Product and Process Innovation and Technology Commercialisation.
 Students will study the underlying theories in relation to their chosen module while also looking at their practical application for today’s industry.

 Learning objectives differ for each of the modules on offer.
 You are encouraged to check out the curriculum details within the programme information area of your selected module.